A lightweight autograd engine with a deep learning library and a Torch-like API

 SynapGrad

-A lightweight autograd Tensor-based engine with a deep learning library built on top of it made from scratch
+A lightweight autograd engine with a deep learning library and a Torch-like API, built from scratch.

 Installation